-- The extensive injuries to multiple habitats, species, ecological functions, and geographic regions clearly establish the need for comprehensive restoration planning on an ecosystem scale that recognizes and strengthens existing connectivity between habitats, resources, and services in the Gulf of Mexico. - The magnitude of the restoration is large, and the timeframe to accomplish restoration is long.
+- The extensive injuries to multiple habitats, species, ecological functions, and geographic regions clearly establish the need for comprehensive restoration planning on an ecosystem scale that recognizes and strengthens existing connectivity among habitats, resources, and services in the Gulf of Mexico. - The magnitude of the restoration is large, and the timeframe to accomplish restoration is long.
 For this reason, the Trustees are undertaking restoration planning at a program level.
-The Draft PDARP/ PEIS provides a framework for restoring injured resources and services, and gives the Trustees flexibility to accommodate changes (for example, changes in technology or scientific understanding) over the lifetime of the restoration process. - The Trustees evaluated programmatic restoration alternatives and have proposed a comprehensive, integrated ecosystem restoration plan based on five goals: - Restore and conserve habitat. - Restore water quality. - Replenish and protect living coastal and marine resources - Provide and enhance recreational opportunities. - Provide for monitoring, adaptive management, and administrative oversight to support restoration implementation. - The Trustees have allocated funding for specific restoration types and restoration areas, based on their understanding and evaluation of exposure
+The Final PDARP/PEIS provides a framework for restoring injured natural resources and services and gives the Trustees flexibility to accommodate changes (for example, changes in technology or scientific understanding) over the lifetime of the restoration process. - The Trustees evaluated programmatic restoration alternatives and developed a comprehensive, integrated ecosystem restoration plan based on five goals: - Restore and Conserve Habitat. - Restore Water Quality. - Replenish and Protect Living Coastal and Marine Resources. - Provide and Enhance Recreational Opportunities. - Provide for Monitoring, Adaptive Management, and Administrative Oversight to Support Restoration Implementation. - The Trustees allocated funding for specific Restoration Types and Restoration Areas, based on their understanding and evaluation of exposure and injury, as well as their analysis of where restoration spending for the various Restoration Types would be most appropriate and effective.
+See the table on page 38 for these allocations.

-- and injury, as well as their analysis of where restoration spending for the various restoration types would be most appropriate and effective. - The Draft PDARP/PEIS identifies a restoration portfolio including 13 restoration types, and allocates funding to these restoration types in specified restoration areas. - The programmatic restoration plan will direct and guide many years of ongoing restoration needed to address the injuries to natural resources and services from the Deepwater Horizon incident.
-This programmatic plan is the foundation for the Trustees' development of multiple subsequent restoration plans and environmental reviews that will propose and select specific projects for implementation. - The Trustees' proposed restoration plan does not identify specific restoration projects.
-Subsequent phases of restoration will identify, evaluate, and select specific restoration projects for implementation that are consistent with the restoration framework laid out by the Draft PDARP/PEIS.
-They will also include opportunities for public input.
+- The Final PDARP/PEIS identifies a restoration portfolio that includes 13 Restoration Types and allocates funding to these Restoration Types in specified Restoration Areas. - The programmatic restoration plan will direct and guide many years of ongoing restoration needed to address the injuries to natural resources and services from the Deepwater Horizon incident.
+This programmatic plan is the foundation for the Trustees' development of multiple subsequent restoration plans and environmental reviews that will propose and select specific projects for implementation. - The Trustees' restoration plan does not identify specific restoration projects.
+Subsequent phases of restoration will identify, evaluate, and select specific restoration projects for implementation that are consistent with the restoration framework laid out by the Final PDARP/PEIS.
+These subsequent phases will also include opportunities for public input.